Schifferking/memory-card/README.md

 It's a game where the user will click a card from a group "each round".
 The user has a score for each game.
 This score can be increased with one condition: each card must be clicked only once.
 Lastly, each round the cards are reshuffled.
 <br>
 More information here: [The Odin Project's project page](https://www.theodinproject.com/lessons/react-new-memory-card).

+## To-do

+- Think in features (select generation(s), change card count, etc. )
+- components needed
+  1. A scoreboard (current score and best score.
+     Define a score state variable.)
+- a function (or functions) that store the last card clicked, check when the user clicks another one if its the same.
+Based on this, it either increases the score or resets the score to 0 and "ends" the game.